I recently replaced the hard drive on my computer with an SSD.

 Acronis True Image for Crucial does not allow you to clone only the C drive from a partitioned HDD.

-As a result, theAttempted to migrate 900 GB HDD capacity to 1 TB SSD, error occurred due to insufficient SSD capacity.
+The result was an attempt to migrate 900 GB of HDD capacity to a 1 TB SSD, which resulted in an error due to insufficient SSD capacity.

 At one point, you can select folders that will not be migrated to SSD to reduce the capacity, but it takes a tremendous amount of time to recalculate the capacity to run each time you select a folder, so it feels like it will not be done in a day.